butlerPaul1987/Automation/Bash/Monitoring/README.md

 This was created to check the status of a node to see which host has the virtual IP, these were then output to a file.
 ### 3. mems_sftpsync.sh
 This was created to Monitored to see if files have synced across both node instances
+### 4. mems_node.sh
+This was created to check the Apache access logs to see if additional traffic manager IP ranges were being used we had not white listed.